jscandy1/apex/manuscript/00_introduction.md

 While you've been optimizing your résumé and reading self-help books, apex predators have been mastering the circuits of power, building leverage, and operating with a ruthlessness that makes success inevitable.

-This book will show you how.
+This book will show you how to win the game that you didn't know you were playing.

 ## THE 50 LAWS